rahatkhanyean/rahatkhanyean/README.md

-I am interested in Machine Learning and Web Development.
+Passionate about Machine Learning and Web Development.
+I enjoy building innovative solutions and exploring the latest technologies in these fields.
+Always eager to learn and apply new skills to create impactful projects.